 The Transport Credit Union may give details of your account and how you conduct it to credit reference agencies, including if you borrow and do not repay in full and on time.
 If you fall behind with your payments and a full payment or satisfactory proposals are not received within 28 days of a formal demand being issued, then a default notice may be recorded with the CRAs.

-Any records shared with CRAs will remain on file for 6 years after your account is closed, whether or not it has been settled by you or as a result of a default.
+Any records shared with CRAs will remain on file for up to ten years after your account is closed, whether or not it has been settled by you or as a result of a default.
 Other organisations may see these searches and updates if you apply for credit in the future, and these may affect your ability to borrow from other lenders.

 Any loan in arrears may be subject to law court action for recovery and in Scotland be Registered for Preservation and Execution with the Books of Council and Session – Registers of Scotland.
 This extract will be equivalent to a Court Decree, and can be used as the basis for summary diligence in certain scenarios.
 If domiciled in England, we may pursue the matter through the English Courts.

 In addition, we may authorise a third party such as a debt collection agent or a solicitor to act on our behalf in the recovery of the debt.
 If we decide to take this action, we will inform you before we disclose your details to them.